swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 This syntax is implemented in a variety of different ways depending on the engine.
 In ICU and Java, it is always a backreference unless prefixed with `0`, in which case it is an octal sequence.

-In PCRE, Oniguruma, and .NET, it is also always an octal sequence if prefixed with `0`, however there are also other conditions where it may be treated as octal.
-These conditions vary slightly been the engines.
+In PCRE, Oniguruma, and .NET, it is also always an octal sequence if prefixed with `0`, however there are other cases where it may be treated as octal.
+These cases vary slightly between the engines.
 In PCRE, it will be treated as backreference if any of the following hold:

-- Its `0 < n < 10`.
+- Its value is `0 < n < 10`.
 - Its first digit is `8` or `9`.
 - Its value corresponds to a valid *prior* group number.